fluent-qa/.github/profile/README.md

 1. Have overall view of the system,process, etc.
 2. More details experienced,more different teams to work with

 The disadvantage is that you might have not good enough coding skill.
+So let's improve ourself.

 <!--